lpabst/chess/README.md

 This is a chess game built using the React Framework

 Current State: Able to play the game like normal, but without au passant.
-AI works but only picks its moves at random
+3 levels of AI, first picks moves at random, 2nd plays aggressively, and the 3rd ties into the Stockfish AI (but it's buggy: my code doesn't quite read the results right);

 Future Steps:
-    - Upgrade AI
+    - finish writing the stockfish code so that it works correctly in chessEngine.js
     - Alert user when they are put in check
     - Add in au passant
     - When pawn reaches last row, allow choice instead of forcing queen as replacement